 However, of all the different examples of this particular breed of wacky flying machine to have been produced over the years, one is worthy of mention in this-here cyber-rag... if only because of where it was built.

 During the early to mid 1930s, a number of 'flying cars' had been developed, including the Gwinn Aircar.
-Designed by former Consolidated Aircraft Corporation employee Joseph M. Gwinn Jr. of Buffalo, NY, two examples of the Aircar were manufactured during 1936 and 1937.
+Designed by Joseph M. Gwinn Jr. of Buffalo, NY, two examples of the Aircar were manufactured during 1936 and 1937.
+Gwinn had been a pilot during the Great War and had formerly worked as an engineer for Consolidated Aircraft Corporation during its time in Buffalo.

-One well-known fella, and a soon-to-be-well-known gal went to work for the Gwinn Aircar Company; Frank Hawks and Nancy Love... both seen here with one of the Aircars...
+One well-known fella, and a later-well-known gal went to work for the Gwinn Aircar Company; Frank Hawks, famous air racer, and Nancy (Harkness) Love (of the WAFS and WASP during the Second world War), both seen here with one of the Aircars.

-Hawks was appointed VP of the company and made head salesman.
-Both he and Love flew as demonstration pilots on a marketing tour which began in 1937 and ended in August of 1938 with the deaths of Hawks and a passenger shortly after takeoff near East Aurora, NY... more on that HERE.
+Hawks was appointed VP of the company and became head salesman.
+Both he and Love flew as demonstration pilots on a marketing tour which began in 1937 and ended in tragedy during August of 1938.

-The sole remaining Aircar was subsequently given to Consolidated Aircraft where development continued post-war in the form of the Convair Model 111.
+After the accident, Gwinn abandoned the project and took the sole remaining Aircar with him to San Diego where he rejoined Consolidated Aircraft, by then known as Convair.
+Development of the little ship continued post-war in the form of the significantly redesigned Convair Model 111.
 Not much came of it, however, and the aircraft was eventually scrapped.

 No comments: